hotosm/learnosm/_posts/en/osm-data/0600-12-04-overpass-api.md

 Data Types
 -----------
-There are many different ways in which geographic can be stored.
+There are various ways in which geographic data can be stored.
 We usually think about OSM data being stored in one of three formats:

 -	**.osm** – This is the standard form of OpenStreetMap data, which is an XML format.
 It is very useful for transmitting over the internet and processing on the web, but is not traditionally used in GIS applications.
 Getting data